Brunswick House (Toronto): Closure

 The Brunswick House, by this time owned by Abbis Mahmoud, closed at the end of March 2016, after 140 years in business.
 The building was refurbished and briefly hosted a Rexall pharmacy on its main floor, with medical offices on the second floor, and lawyers' offices on the third.

 Before the pharmacy announced it was closing in 2021, many Torontonians found humour in the fact one could get a COVID-19 vaccine at this Rexall location, citing the irony of achieving inoculation status at the site where generations of Torontonians drank beer, danced and partied with friends.

-As of 2022, it has opened as a Value Village Boutique store, selling used clothing and accessories.
+As of 2022, it has opened as a Savers Value Village Boutique store, selling used clothing and accessories.